mbolgheather/gates-of-hell/README.md

 Thank You Alex Gibney for being so kind to my brother, Bob

-   My Mother would have appreciated Greatly!
+my Mother would have appreciated Greatly!

 Could you please look at PizzaGate